Care and maintenance

 • Depending on the incidence of light and use, you should regularly turn the carpet on its own axis so that any marks are more regular.

 • Wet stains should be soaked up immediately using kitchen roll.
-(Never scrub a stain, as this will only work it in deeper and could damage the fibres).
+(Never scrub a stain, as this will only work it in deeper and could damage the fibers).
 Then use a sponge or a cloth dipped in lukewarm water to dampen the stain.
 Then soak up the water with a dry cloth and repeat the process until the stain is gone.
 Be careful not to use too much water, otherwise the carpet may lose its shape.
-If the stains are oil or grease, a pH-neutral, bleach-free cleaner can be used.
+If the stains are from oil or grease, a pH-neutral, bleach-free cleaner can be used.

 • We recommend regular professional cleaning using a so-called extraction method.